Hhbecker/CoogleEngine/README.md

 * write in some assembly directly into C to make it faster

 Questions
+* why would the number of occurences passed into hm_put ever be more than one?
+* what's the deal with this chaining thing - why wouldn't I just increment the num_occurences of the llnode struct?
--what is the point of the #define HASHMAP_H command at the top of the header file?
+* what is the point of the #define HASHMAP_H command at the top of the header file?
 It's a compiler thing - find out more

 Each value is assigned a key
 The key is input into a hashing function which places the key in a bucket out of N buckets